But that’s not what he finds when he looks outside.

 When we got to Lincoln High, there were plenty of visitor parking spaces available in the lot near the gym.
 Had this been basketball or football, the parking lot would have been crowded.
 Secondary sports, including wrestling, didn’t draw much of a crowd at the local high schools.

 We found two seats in the center of the second row of the bleachers.
 The JV wrestlers were close to finishing their matches.
 I could also see that the kids on the freshman team were learning and practicing their moves and pins at one end of the gym, and there were two or three kids who looked good.
 I thought it was interesting that Adam had made the varsity team as a freshman.
-It would be even more interesting to watch him and see how skilled he was compared to these kids on the freshman team.
+It would be even more interesting to watch him and see how skilled he was compared to the kids on the Lincoln High freshman team.

 After about fifteen minutes, quite a few kids and adults had arrived to watch the varsity wrestling matches, and the section of the bleachers where Jared and I sat was at least three-quarters filled.
 The bleachers on the other side, which I assumed were for Campo, had a much smaller group of kids and adults.